-You may purchase one of the GLWB Riders offered with this contract, which provide optional benefits for an additional cost.
+The GLWB Riders offered with this contract prior to January 1, 2024, provide optional benefits for an additional cost.
 The additional cost of the Riders, along with complete details about their benefits, is provided in Part 6.

 Tax Reserve

 In the future, we may charge for taxes or set aside reserves for taxes, which will reduce the investment performance of the Subaccounts.